-FRENCH 10.....(FR 10) (4 credits) Through stories, music and movie clips, students will build on previous knowledge and continue to develop language acquisition to discuss activities, express opinions, agreement and disagreement and ask and give personal information, while developing an understanding of Francophone culture.
+Through stories, music and movie clips, students will build on previous knowledge and continue to develop language acquisition in order to discuss activities, express opinions, agreement and disagreement and ask and give personal information, while developing an understanding of Francophone culture.

-FRENCH 11.....(FR 11) (4 credits) Students will continue to build on previous knowledge and acquire increasingly sophisticated structures and vocabulary through stories, movie clips and music.
+Students will continue to build on previous knowledge and acquire increasingly sophisticated structures and vocabulary through stories, movie clips and music.